 Media Resources may have range information associated with them.
-This range information may be in different formats such as: NPT (Normal Play Time), SMPTE (Society of Motion Picture and Television Engineers) with typical frame rate, UTC (Universal Time Code), Frame, Byte, Bit, Word, Sentence and Paragraph.
+This range information may be in different formats such as: NPT (Normal Play Time), SMPTE (Society of Motion Picture and Television Engineers) with typical frame rate, UTC (Coordinated Universal Time), Frame, Byte, Bit, Word, Sentence and Paragraph.

-NPT indicates the stream absolute position relative to the beginning of the presentation (see clause 4.5/[IETF RFC RTSP2]).
+NPT indicates the stream absolute position relative to the beginning of the presentation (see clause 4.4.2/[IETF RFC RTSP2]).